Quantum simulation of the phase transition of the massive Thirring model: Introduction

 In this work, we use the QMETTS algorithm to study the massive Thirring model~\cite{Thirring:1958in}.
 The Thirring model is a toy model describing a self interacting fermion field, which has been extensively studied in previous works~\cite{Sachs:1995dm}, including the study of the mass gap where quantum computing has already played a role~\cite{Mishra:2019xbh}.
-One of the reasons for the importance of the Thirring model is that, it is exactly soluble in the massless case~\cite{Hagen1967}, while the massive case is soluble by the Bethe ansatz~\cite{Korepin_Bogoliubov_Izergin_1993}.
-With the possibility of the exhibition of confinement, the Thirring model provides a chance to use a soluble interacting model to study the confinement~\cite{Alvarez-Estrada:1997vmv,PintoBarros:2018bzz}, which is a long-lasting subject in QCD without a final concluded description.
-The simultaneously broken of the chiral symmetry of the Thirring model is also an attractive phenomenon, which also plays an important role in the phase transition of QCD.
-Meanwhile, the Thirring model can be dual to the sine-Gordon theory~\cite{Coleman:1974bu} which contains topological structures, therefore the study of the Thirring model provides a simulation of topological soliton dynamics~\cite{Banuls:2017evv}.
-The massive Thirring model can also be dual to the Gross-Neveu~(GN) model~\cite{Gross:1974jv} with finite chemical potential, thus this work can also serve as another example of using quantum simulation to deal with systems with a finite chemical potential.
+One of the reasons for the importance of the Thirring model is that it is exactly soluble in the massless case~\cite{Hagen1967}, while the massive case is soluble by the Bethe ansatz~\cite{Korepin_Bogoliubov_Izergin_1993}.
+With the possibility of the exhibition of confinement, the Thirring model provides a chance to use a soluble interacting model to study the confinement~\cite{Alvarez-Estrada:1997vmv,PintoBarros:2018bzz}, which still lacks a complete theoretical description.
+The simultaneous breaking of the chiral symmetry in the Thirring model is another attractive phenomenon, as it mirrors key features of QCD phase transitions.
+Furthermore, the Thirring model is dual to the sine-Gordon theory~\cite{Coleman:1974bu} which possesses topological structures.
+This duality enables the simulation of topological soliton dynamics through the Thirring model~\cite{Banuls:2017evv}.
+As will be shown, the massive Thirring model can also be dual to the Gross-Neveu~(GN) model~\cite{Gross:1974jv} with a finite chemical potential, thus this work can also serve as another example of using quantum simulation to study a system with a finite chemical potential.